kritarth2121/ig-9recent/README.md

 Note for Beginners:
 >This repository uses PHP and a CDN for Bootstrap.
->Therefore, you will need to utilize a local web server to run the files
+>Therefore, you will need to utilize a web server to run the files.
+The quickest way is to use a local web server.
->[XAMPP](https://www.apachefriends.org/) or [MAMP/MAMP Pro](https://www.mamp.info/en/) will be your easiest solution
+>[XAMPP](https://www.apachefriends.org/) or [MAMP/MAMP Pro](https://www.mamp.info/en/) will be your easiest solutions.

 ## Libraries and Plugins Used